List of Monster Musume characters: The President

 Employees of Black Lily Innovations kidnap Suu in an effort to lure back a giant-sized slime liminal, which Suu had allowed to escape while it was being transported to the Research Laboratory building, but the method he uses to capture the giant slime goes wrong, causing the giant slime to assume the form of a giant-sized version of Suu, and both he and Ms. Smith end up needing to be rescued by Kimihito and the girls.

-In Chapter 55, it is revealed that he is the younger brother of Kasegi aka "The Director" (see above) and that before she kidnapped Kimihito, Rachnera had tried to bargain with The President: her safety in return for keeping the brothers' relationship secret.
-When Rachnera finds out that he has "convinced" (i.e. blackmailed) Kimihito to work at his company's dairy farm (see above) in order to pay off the other girls' debts, she agrees to temporarily work for him to help pay off the debt (although she does vent her rage on him in her own inimitable style).
-He later provides Miia, Kimihito and the others with tickets on a liminal-friendly flight to Miia's homeland, an act that makes them all suspicious as to his motives for doing so.
+In Chapter 55, it is revealed that he is Kasegi's younger brother and that, before she kidnapped Kimihito, Rachnera had tried to bargain with him.
+When Rachnera finds out that he has "convinced" (blackmailed) Kimihito to work at his company's dairy farm to pay off the other girls' debts, she agrees to temporarily work for him to help pay off the debt.
+He later provides Miia, Kimihito, and the others with tickets on a liminal-friendly flight to Miia's homeland, an act that makes them all suspicious as to his motives for doing so.

 The Dairy Farm Minotaur Girls

-These are some of the more prominent Minotaur girls at Black Lily Innovations' (see "The President" above) dairy farm:
+These are some of the more prominent Minotaur girls at Black Lily Innovations' dairy farm: